9 min read

 Because of the visual nature of digital signage, you can also include visual information such as maps of evacuation routes or even video demonstrations of what steps to take to be safe.

-Digital signage is particularly beneficial as part of a multi-channel approach to emergency communication: this is where you use as many tools in your communications toolkit as possible to communicate the same message, increasing visibility.
+Digital signage is particularly beneficial as part of a multi-channel approach to emergency communication.
 With emergency communications, this means that the more channels you use, the more likely it is your employees will get the information in a time-sensitive manner and be able to take the appropriate steps to be safe.

-DeskAlerts is an internal communication software solution that allows you to communicate with thousands of employees simultaneously in a matter of moments, using a range of communication channels – including digital signage.
+DeskAlerts is an internal communication software solution that allows you to communicate with thousands of employees simultaneously in a matter of moments.
+It can be used as emergency alert software using a range of communication channels – including digital signage.

-The DeskAlerts digital signage function lets you display colorful and creative content on LED, LCD and projection screens within your organization.
+The DeskAlerts digital signage software lets you display colorful and creative content on LED, LCD and projection screens within your organization.

-These displays are eye-catching and guaranteed to get the attention of your employees.
+These digital signage software emergency alerts are eye-catching and guaranteed to get the attention of your employees.

 Save time before an emergency by creating emergency message templates that you just need to populate with the relevant information during an incident, and you will be able to reach thousands of employees in less than a minute.